southworkscom/BotBuilder-Samples/Node/core-DirectLineWebSockets/README.md

 Messages from the Bot are being received using the WebSocket protocol (actually WSS).
 For this, after the conversation was created a `streamUrl` is also returned and it will be the target for the WebSocket connection.

-Check out the client's [startReceivingWebSocketClient](DirectLineClient/app.js#L86-L114) and [startReceivingW3CWebSocketClient](DirectLineClient/app.js#L116-L141) functions which creates a WebSocket client hitting the `streamUrl` value returned when the conversation was created.
+Check out the client's [startReceivingWebSocketClient](DirectLineClient/app.js#L86-L114) and [startReceivingW3CWebSocketClient](DirectLineClient/app.js#L116-L141) functions which create WebSocket clients hitting the `streamUrl` value returned when the conversation was created (one or other will be called dependening on the `w3c` optional flag when running the console app).
 Messages are then filtered from anyone but our own client using the [`printMessages`](DirectLineClient/app.js#L144-L159) function.

-Each of these functions showcase the two ways you can connect to the `streamUrl` using WebSockets (one using a custom Node.js implementation, while the other the W3C one).
-But if you look closely the are very similar and within the message received event handler the bot response is being parsed to JSON in order to print it.
+Each of these functions showcase the two ways you can connect to the `streamUrl` using WebSockets (first one using a custom Node.js implementation, while the second one uses W3C one).
+If you look closely they are very similar and within the `on message` event handler the bot's response is being parsed to JSON in order to print it.

 For `startReceivingWebSocketClient` we have the following [handler](DirectLineClient/app.js#L103-L110):